Chronic recurrent multifocal osteomyelitis of the mandible: report of three cases. | Canada Hyperbarics Skip to main content

 What They Found

-They found that all three patients, aged 9 to 13 years, presented with recurrent pain, edema, or enlargement of the mandible, often accompanied by palmoplantar pustulosis.
+They found that all three patients, aged 9 to 13 years, presented with recurrent pain, oedema, or enlargement of the mandible, often accompanied by palmoplantar pustulosis.
 Imaging revealed diffuse mandible osteolysis or intense uptake, and while various treatments like indomethacin, hyperbaric oxygen, prednisone, rofecoxib, and methotrexate were used, relapses were common across the cases.

 Canadian Relevance